My Vintage and Antique Pottery Collection

 Identifying the pottery mark is difficult.
 The pottery mark is incised and looks like an "S" or a reversed "2".
 If you have any information on this pitcher's origin, please leave a comment in the comment section at the end of this article.

 Vintage Peasant-Looking Woman Planter

+The Beer Stein was made by Marzy & Remy.
 This mark was used from 1879 to 1964.
-See the Stein Marks link above for more information.
+See the Stein Marks link at the end of this article for more information.

 Care of Vintage and Antique Pottery

 Vintage and antique pottery was not made with pigments that survive a dishwasher.
 Always hand-wash your pottery.

 This is considered majolica pottery as it is tin-glazed.
 The "S" inside the "G" on the pottery mark indicates this was made by Georg Schmider in Zell am Hermersbach, Germany.

 I see quite a few Georg Schmider pottery marks similar to the one on the back of this plate.
 All were used after 1933.
 There are many varied and beautiful patterns.
 Plates with an aqua background include water lilies, dandelions, and birds.
 The rustic-looking maple leaf becomes available from time to time.
 This has a more autumn color background to it.

 Vintage Cow Cream Pitcher

 This cow creamer belonged to my grandmother.
 I believe this is a very inexpensive piece of pottery.
 I include it here for its historical value.
 In the 1950s, almost everyone had one of these.
 No matter what their china pattern, the cow creamer came out with the coffee.
 It is only marked "Japan" on the bottom in paint.